gillo04/romolo/README.md

     ./romolo path/to/source.c path/to/output.s

-This will output an assembly file which you can then assemble and link using gcc with the commands
+This will output an assembly file which you can then assemble and link using nasm and ld with the commands

 	nasm -f elf64 path/to/output.s -o path/to/object.o
-	ld -dynamic-linker /lib64/ld-linux-x86-64.so.2 -lc -e main path/to/object.o -o path/to/executable
+	ld -dynamic-linker /lib64/ld-linux-x86-64.so.2 -lc path/to/object.o -o path/to/executable
     # Optional
 	rm path/to/object.o